Modernising electricity pricing

 Our customers use the most electricity each day between 4pm and 8pm (known as peak demand) when they have returned home for the day and use appliances such as; televisions, computers, microwaves and air conditioners.

-Due to the high (peak) demand, it costs more for Energex to maintain its network between these times.
+Due to the high (peak) demand, it costs more for us to maintain our network between these times.
 However, under the current pricing structure, customers simply pay a flat rate for electricity and are not rewarded for using electricity outside of high demand times.

 Our tariff reform strategy is designed to understand what information and services customers need to transition to these new tariffs.
 We recognise that electricity prices are a key component of the cost of living and we are committed to working with customers and stakeholders as new tariffs are introduced.
 A key component of this strategy is a voluntary 'opt in' approach to ensure that we can work with customers to understand and respond to the new tariffs.